ontio/ontology/docs/specifications/cli_user_guide.md

 --testmode
 The testmode parameter is used to start a single node test network for ease of development and debug.
 In testmode, Ontology will start rpc, rest and web socket server, and block chain data will be clear generated by last start in testmode.

---testmodegenblocktime
+--testmode-gen-block-time
-The testmodegenblocktime parameter is used to set the block-out time in test mode.
+The testmode-gen-block-time parameter is used to set the block-out time in test mode.
 The time unit is in seconds, and the minimum block-out time is 2 seconds.

 #### 1.1.9 Transaction Parameter